zw-normal/pycallgraph/README.md

 ![Alt text](build_func_deps.example.png?raw=true "load_plugins graph")

 ## How to use
-Currently as some difficulties to config/run `pygraphviz` package on Windows, only Linux is supported.
+Currently as some difficulties to config/run `pygraphviz` package on of Python 2.7 (bug: https://github.com/pygraphviz/pygraphviz/issues/137), only Linux is supported.

 1. Clone the code:
     ```shell script